 When a person has been injured in an accident and needs medical treatment, the extent of the injury will be a central focus.
-The parties responsible for the injury, or the insurance companies paying for the treatment may seek to dispute the need for care or the extent of the injury and may hire an “independent” doctor to examine the injured person.
-This is an “independent medical examination”, or IME.
-As a skilled Trenton, NJ auto accident lawyer can explain, this is more properly called a defense examination, as the goal is to resolve the opponant’s questions about your injury or medical condition, as well as, the necessary treatment, and the possibility of permanent impairment, in a manner favorable to the insurance company or defendant; not the injured person.
-What Is The Emotional Impact Of Auto Accidents?
+The parties responsible for the injury, or the insurance companies paying for the treatment, may seek to dispute the need for care or the extent of the injury and may hire an “independent” doctor to examine the injured person.
+This is commonly called an “independent medical examination”, or IME.
+As a skilled Trenton, NJ auto accident lawyer at Davis & Brusca, LLC can explain, this is more properly called a defense examination, as the goal is to resolve the opponent’s questions about your injury or medical condition, as well as, the necessary treatment, and the possibility of permanent impairment, in a manner favorable to the insurance company or defendant; not the injured person.
+This is certainly “not fair” and can feel a bit like adding “insult to injury.”
+Unfortunately, the process is mandatory.
+Learn More About The Emotional Impact Of Auto Accidents.

 In general, any of the following most commonly request IME’s: